Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 After fertilization, embryonic development begins.
 The zygote divides to form two cells: the upper cell (terminal cell) and the lower cell (basal cell).
 The division of the basal cell gives rise to the suspensor, which eventually makes connection with the maternal tissue.
 The suspensor provides a route for nutrition to be transported from the mother plant to the growing embryo.
 The terminal cell also divides, giving rise to a globular-shaped proembryo.
 In dicots (eudicots), the developing embryo has a heart shape due to the presence of the two rudimentary cotyledons.
 In non-endospermic dicots, such as Capsella bursa, the endosperm develops initially, but is then digested.
 In this case, the food reserves are moved into the two cotyledons.
 As the embryo and cotyledons enlarge, they become crowded inside the developing seed and are forced to bend.
 Ultimately, the embryo and cotyledons fill the seed, at which point, the seed is ready for dispersal .
 Embryonic development is suspended after some time; growth resumes only when the seed germinates.
 The developing seedling will rely on the food reserves stored in the cotyledons until the first set of leaves begin photosynthesis.

-The generative cell splits into four cells., The pollen tube enters the generative cell., Germination of the pollen tube requires water and carbon dioxide., and The generative cell travels through the pollen tube.
+The pollen tube enters the generative cell., The generative cell splits into four cells., Germination of the pollen tube requires water and carbon dioxide., or The generative cell travels through the pollen tube.